 - Australian Indigenous HealthInfoNet website has a section on Palliative Care

 Resources for your patients and their family

-The Patients, Families and Community Journeys section of this Hub has a range of resources that you can print for your patients and their families on many different topics.
-You can also suggest that patients and their family and community members visit the section of the Hub themselves.
+The Patients, Families and Community Journeys section within the Aboriginal and Torres Strait Islander Care section has a range of resources that you can print for your patients and their families on many different topics.
+You can also suggest that patients and their family and community members visit the section of the CareSearch website themselves.